PrsPrsBK/tbext-manifest-schema/README.md

 * [API Implementation Basics — Mozilla Source Tree Docs 68.0a1 documentation](https://firefox-source-docs.mozilla.org/toolkit/components/extensions/webextensions/basics.html#webextensions-experiments)

   For `experiments`.

 * [API Schemas — Mozilla Source Tree Docs 68.0a1 documentation](https://firefox-source-docs.mozilla.org/toolkit/components/extensions/webextensions/schema.html)

   This says "Refer to the documentation and examples at the JSON Schema site for details on how these items are defined in a schema".
   But some items in API schema (e.g. `choices`) does not match with specs of all versions like 0.4 or 0.7 currently (2019 March) on that site.

-* mozilla-central (or so)'s `toolkit/components/extensions/Schemas.jsm`
+* mozilla-central (or mozilla-beta or so)'s `toolkit/components/extensions/Schemas.jsm`

   This module handles `preprocess`, `optional` or so.

 # License